How To Teach Your Kids To Love Reading at Home and At School

 My kids reading at the park.

-7. Work together.
-When it comes to school I believe it is very important to work together with my children’s teachers to keep that love for reading alive not only at home but also at school.
-That is why every year I donate books to my kid’s classroom and even donate Spanish books to the school library.
-I let the teachers know what subjects my kids enjoy and what types of books they like and make sure that they are choosing books in Spanish to read at school too.
+Regarding school, I believe it is very important to work with my children’s teachers to keep that love for reading alive at home and school.
+That is why I donate books to my kid’s classroom every year and Spanish books to the school library.
+I let the teachers know what subjects my kids enjoy and what books they like and make sure they choose books in Spanish to read at school too.

 Paula Bendfeldt-Diaz